Robot1que/book/azure/az-204/18-monitor.md

 - **Instrument web pages**: for page view, AJAX, and other client-side telemetry.
 - **Analyze mobile app usage**: by integrating with Visual Studio App Center.
 - **Availability tests**: ping website regularly from Azure servers.

+## Log-based Metrics

+There are two types of metrics:

+- **Log-based metrics** behind the scenes are translated into _Kusto queries_ form stored events.
+- **Standard metrics** are stored as pre-aggregated time series.

+## App Monitoring Instrumentation

+### Auto-instrumentation

+Allows to enable app monitoring without changing the code.
+Only enabling, and sometimes configuring, the agent is required, which collects telemetry automatically.

+### Instrumenting for Distributed Tracing

+Distributed tracing is the equivalent of call stacks for modern cloud and microservices architectures, with the addition of a simplistic performance profiler.
+There are two experiences for consuming distributed trace data:

+- **Transaction diagnostics view**: provides visibility into one single transaction/request.
+- **Application map view**: aggregates many transactions to show a topological view of how the systems interact, and what the average performance and error rates are.

+## Availability Tests

+It's possible to set up recurring tests to monitor availability and responsiveness.
+Application Insights sends web requests to an application at regular intervals from points around the world.
+It can alert if application isn't responding or responds too slowly.

+Up to 100 availability tests per Application Insights resource can be created.

+There are three types of availability tests:

+- **URL ping test (classic)**: a simple test to validate whether a public endpoint is responding and measure performance associated with that response.
+Custom success criteria and more advanced features, like allowing retries, can be set.
+- **Standard test (preview)**: similar to URL ping test, but includes SSL certificate validity, proactive lifetime check, HTTP request verb, custom headers, and custom request data.
+- **Custom `TrackAvailability` test**: custom application to run availability tests.
+Can be used for multi request or authentication test scenarios.